Fort Lauderdale Mayor Dean Trantalis Issues New Emergency Order Over Phase 3 Restrictions

 Trantalis said his new order restores restoring “the common-sense policies that were in place that businesses must require their employees and customers to wear masks.”

-In moving to Phase 3, DeSantis has allowed restaurants to open at 100 percent of their capacity.
-This expanded old local orders that limited indoor capacity to 50 percent but allowed for additional outdoor seating.
+In moving to Phase 3, DeSantis has allowed restaurants to open at 100% of their capacity.
+This expanded old local orders that limited indoor capacity to 50% but allowed for additional outdoor seating.

-Under the new order, restaurants in the city can operate at 100 percent capacity, but they will still have to maintain six-feet of separation between tables and between people who are standing or waiting in line.
+Under the new order, restaurants in the city can operate at 100% capacity, but they will still have to maintain six-feet of separation between tables and between people who are standing or waiting in line.
 Employees must wear masks as must customers except when they are eating.

+“The biggest thing, definitely, is getting our bartenders back to work,” says assistant manager of El Camino, Brian Gough It’s been a little over six months for them to actually be behind the bar

 Customers will be allowed to sit at bar counters, with a six-foot separation between people not of the same household.

+This is similar to the rules that previously were in place for restaurants.

-Like restaurants, there must be a six-foot spacing between tables and between people who are standing or waiting in line.
-Masks must be worn by employees and customers when they are not eating or drinking.
+Like restaurants, there must be a six-foot spacing between tables and between people who are standing or waiting in line, and both employees and customers need to wear masks unless eating or drinking.

-Bar counters may be open for ordering and seating as long as there is a six-foot separation between people not of the same household.
-Like restaurants, bars and nightclubs may remain open until midnight.
-And like restaurants, bars and nightclubs must make hand sanitizer available and have signage to ensure appropriate distancing.

 These measures take effect immediately.